The Lower Merion Soccer Club is the result of the merger of four small soccer

 (5 year old girls) were run by Jim Van Dusen for the third straight fall season.

-Helping him in 1996 was Michael Marks, a former player in the Wynnewood program.
+Helping him in 1996 was Michael Mark, a former player in the Wynnewood program.

 This would be the first of well over a dozen years for Michael as a coach in